binaryphile/binaryphile.github.io/_posts/2018-09-01-approach-bash-like-a-developer-part-20-scoping.md

 way to tell whether you've just written to the real global variable, or a local variable of the same name in a caller's scope.
-Depending on the context of how a function has been called, which itself can vary from call to call, it may or may not be able to pass information correctly via global variables.
+Depending on the context of how a function has been called, which itself can vary from call to call, your function may or may not be able to pass information correctly via global variables.

 Reconsider our code above.  *inner_function* had no idea which *lvar* it was modifying.
 If we didn't know about *outer_function*'s use of